ansys/pyturbowizard/ptw_documentation/ConfigFile.md

 ```

 **Note**:  If a periodic interface specified under ```"tz_theta_periodic_names"``` is non-conformal, it will be
-automaticaly handeled by the script.
+automatically handled by the script.

 This completes the setup of the ``` locations ``` section.